What to drink with Pancakes - Decanter

 Fruit filling

-In a recent masterclass, we created Pancakes with a touch of ginger and accompanied with rhubarb and Apple.
+In a previous masterclass at Le Cordon Bleu London, we created Pancakes with a touch of ginger and accompanied with rhubarb and Apple.

+Matthieu Longuère MS, of Le Cordon Bleu London, had pre-selected a cider.

+‘Finding a pairing for this dish is a no brainer, pancakes are known as crêpes in France,’ he said.

 The vintage dated cider was dry, but the appley sweetness brought to life the Rhubarb, yet the acidity cleansed the palate of pancake, fooling you into thinking you could both consume more cider and pancake.